buddy-works/buddy-cli/README.md

 * url
 * all

-By default all keys are returned
+By default, all keys are returned.

 #### Clear config
 ```
 buddy-cli cf clear
 ```
-It resets config to default values (empty all keys and url pointed to api.buddy.works)
+This command resets the config to default values (empties all keys and resets the URL to `api.buddy.works`)

-### Environmental variables
+### Environment variables
-In order to store config values you can also use env variables - it is very useful if you are using buddy-cli in some continues integration (ci) or continues deployment (cd) environment.
+You can use environment variables to store your config values.
+This feature is very useful if you want to usie buddy-cli in a Continuous Integration (CI) and/or Continuous Deployment (CD) environment.

-Indeed you can use it even in our own system @ buddy.works These is the list of variables you can use:
+This is the list of variables you can use:
 * BUDDY_CLI_TOKEN
 * BUDDY_CLI_WORKSPACE
 * BUDDY_CLI_PROJECT
 * BUDDY_CLI_PIPELINE
 * BUDDY_CLI_URL

+Buddy CLI uses parameters in the following order:

+1. Command line arguments
+2. Environment variables
+3. Config variables

-buddy-cli will use these params in order: first command line arguments, if none passed it will use env variables, next it will try to use config variables.
-If none is found and argument is mandatory it will throw error.
+If none of the above is found and the argument is mandatory, it will throw an error.

+Environment variables are also [available directly](https://buddy.works/knowledge/deployments/how-use-environment-variables) in the Buddy.Works system.

 License
 ------------------------------------------------------------------------------